Share

 Shadow Type Settings

-Source Shadow Type box
+Source Shadow Type option

 Select the type of shadow cast for the source node.
 This setting is available in the Shadow Cast menu only if the shadow cast node is a child of a source node, and is repeated in the Source menu.